UPDATE: This recipe and images were updated on April 14, 2025.

 - Change up the chocolate - While I prefer dark chocolate, you might prefer milk chocolate!
 You can also use chocolate chips, chocolate chunks, or coarsely chopped chocolate bars for this recipe.

-- Add nuts - Reduce the chocolate chunks to 6 ounces, and add ¼ cup chopped pecans (or another nut such as almonds) to the cookie dough.
+- Add nuts - Reduce the chocolate chunks to 8 ounces, and add ¼ cup chopped pecans, almonds or walnuts to the cookie dough.

 - Egg substitutes - If you're not baking with eggs, I recommend using a liquid egg substitute, such as Just Egg.